 16. Leave Some Room in Your Wallet

-Your wedding budget should follow this formula: 48 to 50 percent of total budget to reception; 8 to 10 percent for flowers; 8 to 10 percent for attire; 8 to 10 percent for entertainment/music; 10 to 12 percent for photo/video; 2 to 3 percent for invites; 2 to 3 percent for gifts; and 8 percent for miscellaneous items like a wedding coordinator.
-It's essential to allocate an extra 5 to 10 percent of your money for surprise expenses like printing extra invites because of mistakes, additional tailoring needs, umbrellas for a rainy day and ribbons for the wedding programs.
+Reserve about half of your wedding budget for your venue rental and catering, and then divvy up the rest as you prioritize your vendor team.
+It's also essential to allocate an extra 5 to 10 percent of your money for surprise expenses like printing extra invites because of mistakes, additional tailoring needs, umbrellas for a rainy day and ribbons for the wedding programs.

 17. Don't Be Afraid to Ask

 Your wedding vendors should be your go-to, most-trusted experts during the planning process.
 When working with them, you should feel free to really explore what it is you want—maybe it's serving a late-night snack instead of a first course or doing a portrait session rather than an engagement session.
 The bottom line is that you should feel like you can have an honest conversation with them about what it is you want.
-Their job will be to tell you what you can and can't make work given your wedding budget.
+Their job will be to tell you what you can and can't do given your wedding budget.

 19. Wait for a Date

 Sometimes, last-minute planning can work in your favor—as long as you're flexible.
 The closer your date, the more bargaining power you have.
 Since most people book their wedding venues at least six months in advance, calling for open dates two months prior to your desired time can save you up to 25 percent.
 And, Friday and Sunday weddings should cost about 30 percent less than Saturday weddings.

 20. Manage the Mail